-Our monthly book club is held in the Trinity Centre for Literary Translation, 36 Fenian Street, Dublin 2.
+Our monthly book club is held in the Trinity Centre for Literary and Cultural Translation, 36 Fenian Street, Dublin 2.

 Meeting on the third Tuesday of every month, we pick a recently translated piece of literature, discuss our thoughts and share our opinions of it.

 20th February 2018 — The Expedition to the Baobab Tree by Wilma Stockenström, published by Archipelago.

 16th January 2018 — Mirror, Shoulder, Signal by Dorthe Nors, translated from the Danish by Misha Hoekstra, published by Pushkin Press